Carreau/ipython-wiki/Dev:-Meeting-notes,-January-6,-2013.md

     -   notebook “dummy” that’s half functional? let’s leave it to the future.
     -   new nice high quality screencast
-        *   docs should have narrative
-    -   authentication for nbviewer as ipython org to get higher api call rate
+    -   authentication for nbviewer as ipython.org to get higher api call rate.
     -   keyword search ?

 ## Worksheets